The Story Of Aandal

 That particular day, when the garland was handed over by Vishnuchittar to the priest for decorating the Lord, there was a strand of human hair sticking to the flowers.
 On seeing this, the priest got furious and scolded Vishnuchittar.

 “What an unholy thing is this!” he thundered.
 “How come there is a hair in the garland?
 Do you not know that only the purest of things are offered to the Lord?
 Take this back!”

 Saying thus, he flung the garland back into the hands of Vishnuchittar who was trembling with shame and embarrassment.
 He, a skillful garland weaver, could not figure out how a hair could have got into the garland when he was taking so much care to weave it.

 That night, Vishnuchittar could not sleep.
-He could not figure out where from a long hair could attach itself to this garland he made with so much of devotion and care.
+He could not figure out where a long hair could attach itself to this garland he made with so much devotion and care.
 His questions had no answer and he spent the night with not a wink.

 In the morning, as usual, he collected the flowers and made them into a beautiful garland.
 He took care that no hairs are in it like the previous day.